nix-community/plasma-manager/README.md

      The other two layers ultimately generate Nix configuration for this low-level layer.
-Configuration at this level is essentially in the final state before being sent to the `kwriteconfig5` tool.
+Configuration at this level is essentially in the final state before being sent to our custom configuration-writing script (which is very similar to `kwriteconfig5`).

 An example is available in the `example` directory.